Auxdibot/auxdibot/README.md

 * The build will be located at `/dist`
 * Create a `.env` file in the root `auxdibot` file (or use ecosystem.config.js if you are using `pm2`)
 * Configure the `.env` file with all the parameters specified in `sample.env`
     * This step **WILL** require a MongoDB URI, Discord Bot Token, and Discord Bot Client ID.
+Status is optional, default "undefined"
 * Run `npm start` to start Auxdibot!